rustformers/llm/doc/CONTRIBUTING.md

 cargo run --release --package generate-ggml-bindings
 ```

-Here's a more polished version of the documentation section:

 ## Acceleration Support for Building

 The `ggml-sys` crate includes various acceleration backends, selectable via `--features` flags.
 The availability of supported backends varies by platform, and `ggml-sys` can only be built with a single active acceleration backend at a time.
 If cublas and clblast are both specified, cublas is prioritized and clblast is ignored.
 On MacOS clblast is prioritized over metal.